-The regulations do state that at least two disabled parking spaces must be provided, "adjacent to the front entrance".
-Two more should be provided for the hotel.
+The regulations do state that at least two disabled parking spaces must be provided, "adjacent to the front entrance" of the building.
+Two more spaces should be provided for any hotel.

 A symbol denoting that the service area is accessible to the disabled was used on road signs from 1982 until 2008.
 At this point the argument was made that every service area was using the same symbol, so it was removed.

 The motorway service area requirements for England are written by National Highways.
 They only have jurisdiction over English trunk roads, but their policies are loosely copied across the UK.